rusty1s/deep-learning-on-graphs/introduction/README.md

 A short and pragnant introduction to neural networks that summarizes everything inside the awesome online book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html).
-Read the book for better understanding.
+I recommend reading the book for better understanding.

-Attention: This introduction is in german!
+**Attention**: This introduction is in german!